๐Ÿ”’

 Carbon footprint reporting expectations

-What: The Equality Act 2010 requires all UK employers to ensure employees are not discriminated against on the basis of any of the nine protected characteristics, including age, gender, and disability (Legislation.gov.uk, 2010).
+What: The Equality Act 2010 requires all UK employers to ensure employees are not discriminated against on any of the nine protected characteristics (Legislation.gov.uk, 2010).

 "Society is changing and people want better jobs.
-This is affecting businesses everywhere.
-The business needs to respond."
+This affects businesses everywhere."

 Analysis tool